 Unless you have a new chisel, you will need to sharpen it.
 Lay the chisel on a solid flat work surface.
 File the chisel to sharpen it.

 Mortise the Hinge

-With the hammer and chisel, cut away the inside area of the pencil marks.
+With the hammer and chisel, cut away the inside area of the pencil marks or knife cuts.
 Work slowly and be patient.
 Make sure that the depth does not exceed the thickness of the hinge.
 Flatten out the mortise area by gently scraping by hand with the chisel.